My read-only home

-I got so fed up with random programs putting random files and directories in my home directory, that I executed chmod -w "$HOME"
+I got so fed up with random programs putting random files and directories in my home

-a few months ago, making it impossible to create new directories or files in it.
-At first it was only meant as a temporary measure, until I have all the programs I use under control, but I think I’ll just keep my $HOME
+temporary measure, until I have all the programs I use under control, but I think I’ll

 read-only.

-It causes far less issues than anticipated and has forced me to add configuration for every single program, that by default puts stuff in my $HOME
+It causes far fewer issues than anticipated and has forced me to add configuration for

-.
-The results are beautiful, predictable, and maintainable.
-No more surprises waiting for the next ls -A
+beautiful, predictable, and maintainable.
+No more surprises waiting for the next

 .